NicolaiNyberg/DbgSvcExtension/README.md

 The objective is to obtain a foot-print of the memory and in particular the stack -- so we need a dump-file / snapshot of the process at the time of the exception.

 A number of strategies spring to mind:
+- Windows API SetUnhandledExceptionFilter / AddVectoredExceptionHandler functions
 - Attach a debugger (this is what DebugDiag2 does)
-- Windows API SetUnhandledExceptionFilter / AddVectoredExceptionHandler functions
 - Windows Error Reporting (WER), outside the scope of this article

-### SetUnhandledExceptionFilter / AddVectoredExceptionHandler example
+### CrashHandler: SetUnhandledExceptionFilter / AddVectoredExceptionHandler example
 Windows has support for ```SetUnhandledExceptionFilter()``` and  ```AddVectoredExceptionHandler()``` that allow you to specify a "filter" method for handling exceptions.
 In practice, the actual filter will create a .dmp-file and terminate the process.
 Configuring these for instance using the CrashHandler dll provided here, illustrate just that.
 I have included examples of how to configure the CrashHandler from C programs, C# programs, and even hosting the CLR itself.

 The .dmp-file can be opened in Visual Studio and after ensuring symbols (.pdb-files) are loaded correctly, one can resume/continue debugging and it will take you to your line of source and it becomes obvious what is the matter by looking at the callstack window.

-A note on using the CrashHandler from the .Net environment and expect to catch StackOverflows is that it fails to create a MiniDump only for StackOverflow-exceptions.
-The file gets created, but the ensuing call to ```MiniDumpWriteDump()``` fails.
-I am at a loss right now why this behavior occurs.
+The trick to get beautiful dumps is to create a thread before hand, ```DumpThread``` which waits for an event to become signalled, e.g. the ```dumpEvent```.
+This event will only get signalled from the ExceptionHandler.
+This ensures that the thread responsible for calling the ```MiniDumpWriteDump``` will have a fully working stack.

 ### DebugDiag2 attached debugger
 Great credit goes to Mike Smith for his article on this specific topic: http://www.mikesmithdev.com/blog/debug-stack-overflow-exception/ Essentially, you: